alvatar/spheres/README.md

 ## Installation

 The libraries are implemented in R7RS style.
 Support and installation depends on the Scheme implementation used.
-SchemeSpheres is mainly developed for Gambit, but nothing stops other implementations to use and adapt these libraries.
+Spheres is mainly developed for Gambit, but nothing stops other implementations to use and adapt these libraries.

 ### Installation for Gambit Scheme

 [![Gambit Version](http://img.shields.io/badge/Gambit version -4.7.6-blue.svg)](http://gambitscheme.org)
 [![Build Status](https://travis-ci.org/fourthbit/spheres.svg?branch=master)](https://travis-ci.org/fourthbit/spheres)

 In order to use these libraries, we need to provide Gambit with _R7RS libraries_ and _syntax-rules_ support.
 See below for current limitations.
-The following process will set up Gambit for use with SchemeSpheres in Linux, OSX or Windows:
+The following process will set up Gambit for use with Spheres in Linux, OSX or Windows:

 1. Compile the syntax expander: go to /spheres/gambit and run ./compile-scsc.sh.
 This file provides improved syntax-rules support for Gambit.
 2. Copy the .gambcini file to your _HOME_ directory.
 This is Gambit's initialization file, and it is configured to load the syntax expander and a minimal R7RS layer.